Skip to main content

 About

-Star Trek: Resurgence is a single player role playing game with a science fiction theme.
+Star Trek: Resurgence is a single player casual role playing game with drama and science fiction themes.
 It was developed by Dramatic Labs and was released on May 23, 2023.
 It received mostly positive reviews from critics and positive reviews from players.

 Star Trek: Resurgence is an interactive narrative video game that tells an original story in a choice-driven adventure set within the iconic sci-fi universe